diaxxu/quadcopter-drone-frame/README.md

 ##  Design Goals

--  Clean symmetrical layout for flight stability
+-  symmetrical layout for flight stability
 -  Easy to build and repair (modular arms + simple stack)
--  Designed for future expansion (GPS, camera, telemetry, etc.)
 -  Lightweight, optimized for both manual FPV or autonomous missions

 ---